hibernate/hibernate-reactive/README.md

 #### Driver-specific limitations

-You might run into some [limitations of the Vert.x DB2 client][] when using Hibernate Reactive with DB2.
+You might run into some limitations of the Vert.x DB2 client when using Hibernate Reactive with DB2.

-[limitations of the Vert.x DB2 client]: https://github.com/eclipse-vertx/vertx-sql-client/blob/master/vertx-db2-client/src/main/asciidoc/index.adoc#reactive-db2-client